ts4nfdi/terminology-service-suite/README.md

 ## Development

+### Development requirements

+- Node v16.13.1
+- NPM v8.19.2

+To install the package for development, it may be necessary to move the `peerDependencies` in the `package.json` to the `devDependencies` section, if the corresponding modules are not present on your machine.

+IMPORTANT NOTE:  To build the package, they must be defined as peerDependencies to avoid dependency conflicts in the consumer projects.

 ### Authenticate
+[

-Add the following two lines to your local npm configuraiton `~/.npmrc`.
+]()Add the following two lines to your local npm configuraiton `~/.npmrc`.
 Replace `TOKEN` with your personal access token (classic).
 You need to have access to a ZB MED project for developing the widgets - please contact the development team.

 ```
 @zbmed:registry=https://npm.pkg.github.com